 - Censorable.
 Centralized services can practice censorship or be censored themselves by governments.
 To reduce this risk the site should use a canary statement.

 Run the markets though a website as described above but make the trading accountless, with all trades and payouts as dash transactions.
 This is similar to how the original Satoshi Dice and DirectBet offered accountless betting.

-The trader would:
+The anonymous trader would:

 - See the decision markets on the site.